 By Dr. Claire Neely

 As we move toward resuming activities during the time of COVID-19, naturally the question arises as to whether or not our children should be back in school this fall.
+Schools and COVID-19 pose a challenge.
 In a nutshell we need to determine – is school safe?

 It’s not a question that has a definitive answer.
 Like so many topics surrounding the pandemic, we need to consider many different factors and perhaps rephrase the question in several different ways.
 Is it safe for your child to return to school given your family situation and dynamics?
 Is it safe for your child to return to school given the level of infection in your immediate community?
 Are the developmental risks greater than the rate of infection for your child?
 And of course, are we equipped to keep our teachers and school staff safe from infection?